Digital Nomad Malaysia: The Only Guide You Will Ever Need

 Alternatively, you can also meet plenty of locals who can help you to get to know the city, and the country better.

-If you are more of an outdoors digital nomad, the Kuala Lumpur has some stunning hiking trails.
+If you are more of an outdoors digital nomad, Kuala Lumpur has some stunning hiking trails.
 Check out these 9 hikes in KL that you can go on!

 Langkawi